hapax/hapax.github.io/assets/alien-maths.md

 </span>

-Nagel's account of the phenomenology of bats feels more plausible than his anti-reductionism, but I will leave a critical evaluation for another time.
+Nagel's account of the phenomenology of bats feels more plausible than his anti-reductionism, but we'll leave a full critical evaluation for another time.

 #### Weak relativism and mathematics

+The further away we look, and the more pronounced the imaginative obstructions, the more plausible strong cognitive relativism seems.
+But it seems much easier for a human to simulate a chimpanzee than an anglerfish.